anthonywong/chinese-ims-doc/index.rst

 to learn it properly, it allows them to type much faster.

-In any case, the overwhelming majority uses :ref:`version 3 <versions>` of their input method of choice, with the rest using :ref:`version 5 <versions>`.
+In any case, the overwhelming majority uses :ref:`version 3 <versions>` of their input method of choice, with the rest mostly using :ref:`version 5 <versions>`.

 Implementations on most popular OSes
 ------------------------------------